Dadrea/CS465/README.md

 # CS 465 Final

 ## Architecture
 ### Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).
 - HTML will always be the classic form of development and as far as I am concerened is the best for being able to understand what is happening.
 - Express is rather clunky to adjust to and without proper CSS you'll be left with a pretty lackluster visual product given my choice between the systems that we worked with during this project I would chose to use Angular every time.
+- JavaScrypt took me some time to get used to but I began to enjoy working with it I feel that I will become much more inclined to work with this language in the future.
 ### Why did the backend use a NoSQL MongoDB database?
+- In MongoDB's own words "NoSQL databases were created in response to the limitations of traditional relational database technology.
+When compared to relational databases, NoSQL databases are often more scalable and provide superior performance."
+It provides a free scalable envrionment for you to work in for test cases like this project.

 ## Functionality
 ### How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?

 ### Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.